 Assuming that you have signed a personally guaranty of your daughter's mortgage loan, then it is likely that you have potential legal liability for the remaining deficiency following the foreclosure sale.
 However, in order for the mortgage lender to have the legal right to pursue you for that...Read more »

 I'm running an online business in personalized video creations (photographs with music in the background).
-I have an itunes library of all the music I've purchased and I'd like my customers to be able to choose from them, or pick other musical selections that I would then buy from the itunes store...
+I have an itunes library of all the music I've purchased and I'd like my customers to be able to choose from them, or pick other musical selections that I would then buy from...
 Read more »

 Your use of others' music as you describe would be considered copyright infringement.
-When you purchase and download a song from iTunes, you only have the right to personal use of the song, and not the right to "copy" of otherwise "distribute" it, which is what you're doing if you're adding music...Read more »
+When you purchase and download a song from iTunes, you only have the right to personal use of the song, and not the right to "copy" of otherwise "distribute" it, which is what you're...Read more »

 I am in the process of completing what might best be referred to as a personal, book-length research paper.
 The work is a criticism of a particular field and its practices.
 As I am not an expert, I cite a significant amount of scientific literature, expert opinion from a wide variety of books, and...
 Read more »

 As you probably know, the fair use doctrine is not a black and white formula and its application involves a number of considerations.
 In general, though, it is an available defense against an infringement claim in works of criticism, as you have described your work.

 Among other things, in order for a 'mark' to be trademark-able (or service mark-able), it must be in current use in interstate commerce.
 Anything on your website that promotes your 'mark' - whether or not your performances are in another state - is being used in interstate...Read more »